tanisha2398/Netflix_LandingPage/readme.md

 # Netflix-Landing Page

-A chatting application using JavaScript, socket.io, node.js, express.js
+A lANDING pAGE using JavaScript, CSS and HTML

 ## Screencast